necrolyte2/bootstrap-vi/README.rst

 Bootstrapping using setuptools
 ==============================

-You can now bootstrap virtualenv in your project even easier through setuptools.
+You can also bootstrap virtualenv in a python project by leveraging setup.py.

 You just have to include the following inside your ``setup.py``